Haawk666/AutomAl_6000_thesis_version/Docs/source/guides.rst

 ---------------------------------------------

-Herein we have collected a selection of guides that tries to give a step-by-step solution to certain tasks that a user of AutoAtom6000 might want to accomplish.
+Herein we have collected a selection of guides that tries to give a step-by-step solution to certain tasks that a user of AutomAl 6000 might want to accomplish.

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install AutoAtom6000, simply follow the steps below.
+To install AutomAl 6000, simply follow the steps below.

     1. Go to the **download** section of this webpage, and download the zip-file provided under **Executable** to a
     desired location on your computer.